 This isn’t a phenomenon exclusive to Miami.
 IT’SUGAR, founded in 2006, now operates over 100 locations globally, while Captain Candy Shop, with its whimsical pirate branding, has hoisted its sugary sails in cities across Europe and beyond.
 These stores aren’t just retail outlets; they’re global juggernauts of nostalgia and indulgence, each location crafted to mesmerize and overwhelm.

 Yet, seeing them in Miami—a city often lauded as a hub of health-conscious living—was an ironic twist worthy of a raised eyebrow.
-Miami’s streets are dotted with juice bars, yoga studios, and high-end gyms, yet these sugar shrines thrive in its most exclusive areas.
+Miami’s streets are dotted with juice bars, yoga studios, and high-end gyms where diabetes awareness must be high, yet these sugar shrines thrive in its most exclusive areas.
 It’s hard not to see these stores as part of a larger cultural contradiction: a society preaching wellness while drowning in sugar.

 We’re even warned to reduce sugar intake while taking the new “miracle obesity drugs” like Ozempic and Wegovy.
 Public health officials are sounding alarms, and yet here we are, building candy meccas that make Willy Wonka’s factory look restrained.
 What’s next—candy subscription boxes marketed as meal replacements?
 Oh wait, we’re probably already there.